How iOS 15 Privacy Updates Affect Email Marketing Tactics

 How a CDP Can Help

-With all of the current privacy updates, the most important thing marketers can do is look at various data points.
+Current email privacy updates mean the most important thing marketers can do is look at data points.
 These data points will help them understand whether their messages are reaching and converting people.
 Using email metrics like clicks and click rates will undoubtedly be critical.
 Marketers who understand how their recipients have been engaging with their messages historically will be better equipped to make sense of future changes.
 Examining historical open and click trends by mailbox provider or domain can provide a wealth of insight once open rates start to change due to Apple’s new features.
 However, when it comes to making sense of the ever-changing marketing landscape and signals across various channels, there is no substitute for using a CDP like Simon Data.
 CDPs bring clarity to increasingly opaque signals.